trallnag/ansible-roles-depot/aws/README.md

 - AWS SAM CLI: <https://github.com/aws/aws-sam-cli>
 - AWS Session Manager Plugin: <https://github.com/aws/session-manager-plugin>

-All components are installed directly without use of package managers like APT.
+All components are installed without the use of package managers like APT.

+The latest available versions of all components are installed.
+Previously installed versions are overwritten.